Lillian1228/Data-Science-Nuggets/Algorithms/classic_algorithms.md

 "Loops may achieve a performance gain for your program.
 Recursion may achieve a performance gain for your programmer."
 There's no performance benefit to using recursion.
 Loops are sometimes better for performance.

 Recursion is when a function calls itself.
-Every recursive function has two cases: the base case and the recursive case.
+Every recursive function has **two cases: the base case and the recursive case**.
 The base case is when the function doesn't call itself  so it doesn't go into an infinite loop.

 A stack is a simple data structure with only two actions: push and pop.
 Push is to add a new item to the top, and pop is to remove the topmost item and read it.